wouter-veeken/docs/content/usage.md

    --help, -h       show help
    --version, -v    print the version
 ```
-It can be run on single files or entire directories.
+You can run Vale on single files or entire directories.
 You can also lint only files matching a particular glob:

 ```bash
 $ vale --glob='*.{md,rst}' some-directory